.jpeg)

 -

-Improve back end analytics for clinic staff to better manage demand and resource allocation.
+Improve backend analytics and operational tooling to better support clinic staff with demand management and resource allocation.

 -

-Strengthen security and data privacy measures to maintain user trust and compliance.
+Continue strengthening security, accessibility, and data privacy measures to maintain compliance and reinforce user trust within the MinuteClinic experience.